This page of ReSharper options displays all ReSharper's

 Language Usage Opportunities

 This category includes code inspections, mostly with the suggestion severity level, which notify you when more advanced language constructs can be used.
 In C#, these inspections detect syntax of outdated C# versions and suggest using features from more modern language versions up to C# 6.0.
-By default, ReSharper automatically detects C# version based on the project settings.
-However, you can specify the target C# version explicitly by selecting the project in the Solution Explorer and using the C# Language Level property in the Visual Studio's Properties window.
+By default, ReSharper automatically detects C# version based on the associated compiler However, you can specify the target C# version explicitly by selecting the project in the Solution Explorer and using the C# Language Level property in the Visual Studio's Properties window (choose in the menu).

 This category groups code inspections that mostly detect errors and warnings in web projects.